 OAK RIDGE, Tennessee — Hiding in East Tennessee is a Pokémon Master in the making.

-Jackson Sutton, 8, has been playing the Pokémon Trading Card Game for just about a year now, and he's already heading to the World Championships in Washington D.C.
+Jackson Sutton, 8, has been playing the Pokémon Trading Card Game for just about a year now, and this weekend he headed to the World Championships in Washington D.C.

 Jackson picked up the game after his second-grade teacher began giving out the cards as prizes during class.
 His father, Ryan Sutton, was shocked when they started playing.